Interior Hessian estimates for Hessian quotient equations in dimension three: Introduction

-For $n \geq 3$, interior $C^2$ estimate to \eqref{2-equation} becomes extremely difficult, which calls for sophisticated analytic or geometric methods.
-When $\psi \equiv 1$, Warren and Yuan \cite{WY2009} derived interior $C^2$ estimate for $n = 3$ via the minimal surface structure and a full strength Jacobi inequality.
-For general $\psi$ and $n = 3$, interior $C^2$ estimate was obtained by Qiu \cite{Qiu2024-2} (see also \cite{Qiu2024} for prescribed scalar curvature equation) via Jacobi inequality and a doubling inequality along with a geometric observation.
-Recently, Shankar and Yuan \cite{SY2025} proved interior Hessian estimate for \eqref{2-equation} with $\psi \equiv 1$ and $n = 4$ by establishing an almost Jacobi inequality, which in turn leads to a doubling inequality, combined with a blow up method.
-Shankar and Yuan's method also provides a new proof for $n = 3$ and a Hessian estimate for smooth solutions satisfying a dynamic semi-convexity condition for $n \geq 5$.
+Recently, Shankar and Yuan \cite{SY2025} proved the interior Hessian estimate for \eqref{2-equation} with $\psi \equiv 1$ and $n = 4$ by synthesizing the ideas of Qiu \cite{Qiu2024-2} with Chaudhuri-Trudinger \cite{CT05} and Savin \cite{S07}.
+To be more precise, they proved a powerful almost Jacobi inequality to obtain the doubling inequality when $n = 4$; their method also provides a new proof for $n = 3$ and a Hessian estimate for smooth solutions satisfying a dynamic semi-convexity condition for $n \geq 5$.
 Fan \cite{Fan25} extended the results in \cite{Qiu2024-2, SY2025} to general $\psi$.
 Besides the above listed progress, important breakthroughs are also made by McGonagle, Song and Yuan \cite{MSY2019}, Guan and Qiu \cite{GQ19}, Shankar and Yuan \cite{SY2020, SY2025}, Mooney \cite{Mooney2021} under certain convexity assumptions.
 For $n \geq 5$, interior $C^2$ estimate for \eqref{2-equation} is still an open problem.

 Very recently, Lu \cite{Lu2025} studied interior $C^2$ estimate for Hessian quotient equation

 Lu proved such estimate fails for

 while works for $k = n$ and $l = n - 1$ or $l = n - 2$ by using a special concavity property of positive quotient operators proved by Guan and Sroka \cite{GS25}.
 For curvature equation